TheWorldOfSoftware/OpenProjectPlanner/README.md

 # OpenProjectPlanner

-The official OpenProjectPlanner monorepo, managed and maintained by the OpenSoftwareFoundation.
+The official OpenProjectPlanner monorepo, managed and maintained by the OpenSoftwareCorp.